 We use social media cookies from Facebook, Twitter and Google to run Widgets, Embed Videos, Posts, Comments and to fetch profile information.

-The Government of the Northwest Territories’ (GNWT) Department of Justice wants to hear from NWT residents in relation to the development of missing persons legislation.
+The Government of the Northwest Territories’ (GNWT) Department of Justice gathered public feedback in relation to the development of missing persons legislation.
+This engagement is now closed.

 Have Your Say